Y’all need to make this smashed bacon double cheeseburger recipe, friends!

 - Heat your ungreased griddle over medium high heat until very hot, about 10 minutes.

 - Place 2 of the portions (or 4 if you're fancy and your surface is big enough) onto the griddle and press them down firmly until they are flat.
 Use your spatula to thin out the edges even more so they get extra crispy.
-Season each patty with some salt and pepper, and sear for about 1 1/2 minutes or until there are several "done" spots on top of the patties and the edges are getting crispy.
+Season each patty with some salt and pepper, and sear for about 1 1/2 minutes or until the edges are crispy and you see pale cooked-through spots forming on top.

 - Use your scraper to scrape up each burger and flip each patty.
 Immediately top each one with a slice of American cheese.
-Top 1 of the patties (or 2 if you're fancy) with 1/4 of the caramelized onions (or to taste).
+Top half of the patties with caramelized onions, using about ¼ of the total onions for each burger, or to taste.

-- Let the burgers cook about 30 seconds, and then stack a cheese-topped patty on top of a cheese-and-onion-topped patty.
-Place in a 200F oven or toaster oven to keep warm.
+- Let the burgers cook about 45 seconds to 1 minute, Cook for 45 seconds to 1 minute, then stack a cheese-topped patty over a cheese-and-onion-topped patty.
+Place each stack in a 200F oven or toaster oven to keep warm just until you've cooked the rest.
+These burgers hold their best texture for only a short time, so work quickly.

 - Finish cooking all patties in the same way.
 When you're done, you'll have 4 stacks of two cheese-topped patties with a layer of caramelized onions in between.